dmitry-egorov/game_showcase/README.md

 2023

-Anti-stress app for adults.
+Relaxing coloring app for adults.
 Solo programming and design, with some help for visuals.

 [Microsoft Store Page](https://apps.microsoft.com/detail/9PKTR891Z0XG)